Flesch Reading Ease Score: Complete Guide to Readability

 Structural Improvements

-- Use active voice: "We analyzed the data" not "The data was analyzed"
+- Use active voice: "We analyzed the data" beats "The data was analyzed by us"

 - Break up paragraphs: 3-4 sentences max